adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/panelcontainer/v1/panelcontainer/README.md

 The following property is required in the proxy component to enable full editing functionality for the Panel Container:

 1. `./cq:isContainer` - set to `{Boolean}true`, marks the Panel Container as a container component

+## Replace feature:
+We support replace feature that allows replacing accordion component to any of the below components:

+* Accordion
+* Horizontal tabs
+* Wizard Layout

 ## Information
 * **Vendor**: Adobe